mlliarm/mlliarm.github.io/README.md

 - A [maths](https://www.math.upatras.gr/en/) (MSc) and [physics](https://www.physics.uoc.gr/en) (BSc) graduate.
 My MSc thesis was an emperic study on Active Machine learning (AML), using JCLAL library and python3.

-- I think that modern ML is just glorified stastistics applied on modern computer hardware.

-- The theory ([eg](https://en.wikipedia.org/wiki/Vapnik%E2%80%93Chervonenkis_dimension), [eg'](https://en.wikipedia.org/wiki/Probably_approximately_correct_learning), [eg''](https://en.wikipedia.org/wiki/Statistical_learning_theory)) although it's pretty nice, nobody seems to give a damn about it nowadays.

 - After working 2.5 years as a GCP Data Engineer at Webhelp ES, now I'm working as an Apigee Solutions Engineer in the same company.
-I think every Cloud Engineer should know how to create an API (REST, gRPC) for their backend data infrastructure.
+Every Cloud Engineer/SWE should know how to create an API (REST, gRPC) for their backend data infrastructure and how the modern networking infrastructures work.

 - Inspired by Archimedes (Αρχιμήδης).
-Engineer during the day but a mathematician at heart.
+Engineer by day but a mathematician at heart.
+Mathematics teach one how to pose the right questions.
+And this is a great skill for any engineer.

 # What